flouciel/flouciel.github.io/src/content/blog/acquiring-ipa.md

   - Mobile
   - IPA
   - security
-description: "The IPA file is required for various areas of mobile app examination and security."
+description: "The title says it all."
 ---
-Since you might not be familiar with what an IPA file is, feel free to check out my [other post](/posts/ios-structure) here for more details.
-When it comes to mobile app testing, having access to the IPA file is crucial for a thorough examination and security analysis.

-The IPA file contains the compiled program, including its executable, resources, and metadata, which allows for a detailed inspection and evaluation.
-It also facilitates reverse engineering, helping to understand the app's behavior and uncover any hidden malicious code.
+#### TL;DR:
+In a straightforward way, I'll tell you a secret to obtaining IPA files the right way: "Ask your mobile developer".

+*Joke, but true.*

-In mobile security audits, clients and developers usually provide the IPA file directly.
-They might email it to you or give you access to their development-focused distribution channels, like TestFlight or Visual Studio App Centre.
+In mobile security audits, clients and developers usually hand over the IPA file directly.
+They might email it to you or provide access through development-focused distribution channels like TestFlight or Visual Studio App Center.

-If the app is available on the App Store, you must use some alternative ways to acquire IPA:
+But if you're working on your own side project and the app is only available on the App Store, you'll need to explore alternative ways to acquire the IPA:

 > https://github.com/majd/ipatool